 In fact, the majority of Mad Max Fury Road does not work in black and white.
 The primary reason is that the main uses of gravely brown and bright orange that permeate the colour palette of the original version clash with the stark colours.
 One could argue that bright colours have been used before in the format.
 For example, in an interview with Robert Altman, he claims that the Japanese Filmmaker, Akira Kurosawa was the first person to point the camera at the sun in his 1950 film Rashomon.

-From this crucial declaration, one would guess that visual look of Rashomon was filled with an overreliance of natural light.
-However, Kurosawa offsets this with how he shoots the forest scenes.
+From this crucial declaration, one would guess that the visual look of Rashomon was filled with an over reliance of natural light.
+However, Kurosawa offsets this with how he shot the forest scenes.
 As the characters walk through them, they are seemingly endless, and the background looks like its sublimely changing form, which is achieved through the use of soft focus.